Kooroshoo/Classification-of-tweets-from-D.-Trump-and-H.-Clinton/README.md

 # Classification of tweets from D. Trump and H. Clinton

-solve a classification task using Scikit-learn over some given dataset.
+Solve a classification task using Scikit-learn over some given dataset.

 The task is to choose a dataset, train a classifier on the training set and predict the labels on the test set.